-In addition to the above, the School of Humanities and Fine Arts is currently offering lower division courses in Japanese and German.
-Upper division courses in Japanese are planned for 1971-72 and in German for 1972-73.
+In addition to the above, the School of Humanities and Fine Arts currently offers lower division courses in Chinese, Japanese, and German.

 School Requirements for the B.A.
 Degree

 In addition to satisfying all other college requirements for the B.A. degree, students who plan to take the degree in one of the departmental fields offered by the School of Humanities and Fine Arts must complete satisfactorily at least nine upper division full courses (or a combination of full and half courses equivalent to nine full courses) in the pattern specified for the departmental field.